Myanmar (Burma)

 In practice however, most subnational governance actors have refrained from operating with much autonomy, and governance still follows a very top down approach.

 The 2021 military coup resulted in an extensive shift of the legal framework towards repression.
-An indefinite state of emergency was declared in February 2021, enabling surveillance, arbitrary arrests and detention.
+A state of emergency was declared in February 2021, enabling surveillance, arbitrary arrests and detention.
 Following the coup, widespread intimidation and violence against the general population rendered any attempt at public participation life-threatening.
-Attempts at voicing dissent have been criminalized, especially through the amended criminal code and Electronic Transactions Law.
+Attempts at voicing dissent have been criminalized, especially through the amended Penal Code and Counter-Terrorism Law.

 Public Awareness